Vincentx15/binding-project/Conv3D/README.md

 The data must be saved in pockets/unique_pockets (resp unique_pockets_hard) and the ligand file should be saved in ligands/whole_dict_embed_128.p Then the environment should be created either as a conda environment or running the setup script.
-Then the main.py can be run with a few options
+Then the main.py can be run with a few options 'man main.py' for help.

 ## Data
 Mostly the dataset loader.
 The data is produced as u8 to get the most compressed representation, so it needs to be cast to floats.
-We use the data alignment to eigen axis.
+We use the data alignment to eigen axis in 'unique_pockets' .
 Overall, this aligned representation enables us to reduce the possible poses of the ligand on the grid, which should improve learning as well as reduce the size of the model.
 The grid size is chosen to keep almost all of the data in a (40,30,30) grid.
 To get all rotation augmentation, and get data loading, we offer 3 approaches.
-We build the explicit enumeration of all 2**3 poses * n data points and then :
+We build the explicit enumeration of all 2**3 poses * n data points and then the loader can
-- loader constructs the tensor on the fly without too high of a time consumption, to avoid memory overload
-- loader_ram does this as a preprocessing step and loads the whole data on the RAM
+- construct the tensor on the fly or load the whole data on the RAM (argument : ram)
-- loader_hard assumes the whole list of input points was preprocessed and saved, so it just loads them
-- loader_hard_ram does the same as loader_hard but saves the result in the RAM
+- Do some data augmentation or just load a pre-processed dataset (argument : augment_flip)

 ## Src
 The training utilities.
 The logging uses tensorboard and the rest is pure pytorch.